Skip to content

 Skip to page number selection

-• Washington, D.C. – Senate Foreign Relations Committee Chairman John Kerry (D-MA) today delivered remarks regarding the New Strategic Arms Reduction Treaty (New START) on the Senate floor.
-Highlights from Chairman Kerry’s remarks as prepared for delivery: “Again and again, senior military leaders have said...
+• Washington, D.C. – Senate Foreign Relations Committee Chairman John Kerry (D-MA) today delivered closing remarks regarding the New Strategic Arms Reduction Treaty (New START) on the Senate floor.
+The full text of Chairman Kerry’s remarks as prepared for delivery: Mr. President, as we end our debate on the New START Treaty, I...